cybercur4/Wiley-Edge/README.md

 - Find frequency of Each Character in String.
 - Reverse The Given String
 - Check Whether Email is Valid or Not.
+- Check Whether First and Last element of array is equal.